Sample code for SIM Swap

 Once your app is authenticated it only takes a single line of code to use the service API and effectively get a result.

-let result = await simswapClient.retrieveDate()
+let result = await simswapClient.retrieve_date()

 console.log(`SIM was swapped: ${result.toLocaleString('en-GB', { timeZone: 'UTC' })}`)

-CompletableFuture<Boolean> resultFuture = simswapClient.retrieveDate();
+CompletableFuture<Boolean> resultFuture = simswapClient.retrieve_date();

 resultFuture.thenAccept(result -> {